Yu-HuanWu/TagAlongs/README.md

 # TagAlongs
-Companionship request app that strive to serve the local communities.
+Companionship request app that strives to serve local communities.

 ## Background and Overview